Geraldine Viswanathan

 Geraldine Viswanathan (/ˌvɪshwəˈnɑːθən/ VISH-wə-NAH-thən; born 20 June 1995) is an Australian actress.
-She gained attention in the role of Kayla in the 2018 film Blockers, for which Refinery29 referred to her as "the film's breakout star".
-Viswanathan starred in the 2019 coming-of-age film Hala, as well as Bad Education.
-She also played a recurring role in the Australian series Janet King, and appears in the TBS comedy anthology Miracle Workers.
+She gained recognition for her roles in the films Blockers (2018), Hala (2018), Bad Education (2019), and Thunderbolts* (2025).
+She had a recurring role in the series Janet King (2017) and starred in the TBS comedy anthology Miracle Workers (2019–2023).

 Early life

 Viswanathan's father, Suresh Viswanathan, is a doctor who works in nuclear medicine and is of Indian Tamil descent.
-Her mother, Anja Raith, is from Switzerland and was raised by a father who was a filmmaker and ballet dancer.
-Raith was once an aspiring actress who attended musical theatre school in London before getting married and settling down in Newcastle; she runs an acting school called Anja's Place.
+Her mother, Anja Raith, is from Switzerland of Swiss-German descent and was raised by a father who was a filmmaker and ballet dancer.
+Raith attended musical theatre school in London before getting married and settling down in Newcastle.
+She is an artist.

 Viswanathan grew up with a younger sister and a deep love of horses and animals.
 She attended the Hunter School of the Performing Arts, Newcastle, where she was in drama class.

-At the age of 15, Viswanathan and her family moved to Los Angeles, California for a few months, where she went through the process of securing a manager with the hopes of obtaining Disney and Nickelodeon roles.
-In later years, Viswanathan performed standup and sketch comedy with her group named "Freudian Nip".
+When she was fifteen, Viswanathan and her family spent some time in Los Angeles, California, where she went through the process of securing a manager with the hopes of obtaining Disney and Nickelodeon roles.

 In 2015, Viswanathan was shortlisted for the Heath Ledger Scholarship.
-She contemplated going to university to study international studies and media, but instead dove into acting and made working in the United States her goal, as roles in Australia are limited.
+While studying International Studies and Journalism, she did stand up and sketch comedy in Sydney.